 direct: (612) 767-0528

-Brian Rochel is an employment lawyer.
-He represents employees in trial, litigation and negotiation of all types of claims.
-Brian is an attorney for employees in all types of claims, including retaliation, whistleblower, wrongful termination, discrimination, sexual harassment, disability, sexual orientation, marital status, age and many other types of claims.
-Brian represents whistleblowers in qui tam, False Claims Act (FCA) lawsuits.
+Brian Rochel is a highly experienced employment lawyer.
+He has successfully represented employees in trial, litigation, arbitration, mediation and negotiation of all types of claims.
+Brian frequently represents employees, executives and whistleblowers across all types of claims.
+He has achieved great results in retaliation, wrongful termination, discrimination, sexual harassment, disability, sexual orientation, marital status, age and many other types of claims.
+Brian represents whistleblowers in qui tam, False Claims Act (FCA) and other lawsuits as well.

 Brian has tried many employment cases to judgment.
-His recent successes in employment law include an award of $361,000 in a court trial in favor of a disabled employee; a $360,000 jury verdict in a retaliation claim; and a $140,000 jury verdict for a woman who was sexually harassed and fired because she reported the harassment to management.
-His victories also include a win at the Minnesota Court of Appeals, reversing dismissal of several fraud and misrepresentation claims and remanding the case to jury trial.
+His successes include a trial award of $361,000 in a disability discrimination case; a $360,000 jury verdict in an employment retaliation claim; and a $140,000 jury verdict for a woman who was sexually harassed and fired for reporting the harassment.
+Brian’s victories also include a win at the Minnesota Court of Appeals, reversing dismissal of fraud and misrepresentation claims and remanding the case for a jury trial.

 Brian has appeared before the Minnesota Supreme Court as a member of the MN-NELA Amicus Committee, writing briefs in several high-profile cases, including Friedlander v.
 Edward Lifesciences, a major case on the Minnesota Whistleblower Act, Sanchez v.
 Dahlke Trailer Sales, a seminal case on the intersection of federal immigration law and Minnesota law prohibiting employment retaliation, and Ford v.
 Minneapolis Public Schools (establishing a 6-year statute of limitation in Minnesota whistleblower claims), and Smith v.
 City of Minneapolis (a leading case on the Minnesota Human Rights Act and alternative dispute resolution.